** Paradise Carts only provides golf carts and bicycle rentals on Grand Turk, Turks and Caicos Islands. **

 • You can easily find a spot and get around the station.

-Afternoon: Shipwrecks, Reefs, and Floating Bars
+Afternoon: Visit Shipwrecks, Reefs and Floating Bars in Turks and Caicos

 For those seeking adventure, consider booking the Shipwreck & Floating Bar Tour.
 See the Turks and Caicos Barrier Reef, the world’s third-largest, and discover marine life like dolphins, turtles, and colorful fish.
 Explore the La Famille Express Shipwreck or simply rest at a hidden beach.
 After your activities, end the day at Noah’s Ark Floating Bar, a favorite place for residents and visitors.